JohnWilliamJonesIII/Python-Autoclicker-Program/README.md

 # Python-Autoclicker-Program
-Simple Autoclicker for your mouse, written in Python using P
+Simple Autoclicker for your mouse, written in Python using the pynput extension.